Distillations magazine

 How do we know such precise details about the worst day in Earth’s history so many millions of years ago?

 Partly it comes from scientists working together across disciplines.
 What began as a paleontological puzzle attracted the expertise of ecologists, physicists, computer modelers, and atmospheric scientists.
 Some of the most surprising discoveries came from nuclear chemistry, a discipline whose origins can be traced to Henri Becquerel’s 1896 discovery of radioactivity.
-By decoding the chemical remnants of ancient events, nuclear chemists have probed the planet’s primordial history in often mind-boggling detail.
+By decoding the chemical remnants of ancient events, scientists have probed the planet’s primordial history in often mind-boggling detail.

 Such achievements, however, were neither planned nor predictable in 1896.
 They were reached only after a series of twists and turns navigated by generations of scientists, some poring over the latest electronic innovations, others interrogating peculiar rock samples from around the world.